masesgroup/JNet/src/net/Documentation/articles/API_extensibility.md

 # JNet: APIs extendibility

 What to do if an API was not yet implemented?
-The simplest answer is: help us to make this product reacher :-) There is another answer which is not available with other products: Dynamic code and programmatically API access.
+The simplest answer is: help us to make this product reacher :smile:
+There is another answer which is not available with other products: Dynamic code and programmatically API access.

 With **JCOBridge** a developer can use some properties to manage objects in the JVM.